nickyhajal/world-domination-summit/_content/speakers/john-jantsch.md

 John Jantsch is a marketing consultant, speaker and best selling author of *Duct Tape Marketing*, *Duct Tape Selling*, *The Commitment Engine*, and *The Referral Engine*.
 He is the creator of the Duct Tape Marketing System and Duct Tape Marketing Consulting Network that trains and licenses small business marketing consultants around the world.
 He frequently consults with small and mid-sized businesses helping them create marketing plans and organized marketing systems that smooth the way for steady growth.

-His blog was chosen as a *Forbes* favorite for marketing and small business and his podcast, a top ten marketing show on iTunes, was called a “must listen” by *Fast Company* magazine.
+His blog, <a href="http://www.ducttapemarketing.com" target="_blank">Duct Tape Marketing</a>, was chosen as a *Forbes* favorite for marketing and small business and his podcast, a top ten marketing show on iTunes, was called a “must listen” by *Fast Company* magazine.